IbrahimZamit/Molecular-Data-Set-Compilation/README.md

-# Collection of data sets of molecules and properties :gift: :smile:
+# Collection of data sets of molecules and properties :smile:

 ## What is it?